Gender identity under Title IX: 2016 Dear Colleague letter

 The guidance permitted a limited exception for athletics, where accommodating transgender students would impair "the competitive fairness or physical safety of the sport."

 Reactions to the Dear Colleague letter were sharply polarized.
 Head of the DOJ Civil Rights Division Vanita Gupta expressed hope that the guidance would give transgender students "a safe, supportive environment that allows them to thrive and grow."
 First Lady of New York City Chirlane McCray spoke approvingly of the guidance, saying that it "reaffirms a basic human right."
 Chad Griffin of the Human Rights Campaign said that the guidance "sen[t] a message that every student deserves to be treated fairly and supported by their teachers and schools."

 Conservative politicians voiced opposition to the letter.
 Texas Lt.
 Governor Dan Patrick urged school officials to disregard the administration's Title IX guidance, which he considered "blackmail."
 Republican presidential candidate Donald Trump called on the federal government to take no position on discrimination against transgender students, which in his view should be an issue for the states.
 Rep. Brian Babin [R-TX] introduced HR 5294 to invalidate the "Dear Colleague" letter until superseded by an Act of Congress.
 In 2016 (HR 5812), and again in 2017 (HR 2796) after the prior bill had died in committee, Rep. Pete Olson [R-TX] introduced federal legislation which would limit gender identity to biological assignation, which would remove the ability to apply federal civil rights protections to transgender individuals.
 Olson stated the legislation was in reaction to "the Obama Administration strongly [overreaching] by unilaterally redefining the definition of "sex" with respect to the Civil Rights Act outside of the lawmaking process."
 Olson went on to call on Congress to "reject the notion of false power stolen from Congress by a White House seeking to impose social policy on America."

-The views of the Trump administration
+Views of Trump's first administration

 In February 2017, the Department of Justice and Department of Education under the Trump administration withdrew the guidance on gender identity issued by the Obama administration.
 A letter issued by the departments cited a need to "more completely consider the legal issues involved", and stated that "there must be due regard for the primary role of the States and local school districts in establishing education policy".